evilnick/plakar.io/content/integrations/onedrive/index.md

 ## 🔓 What happens when OneDrive is compromised?

-If files are deleted locally, OneDrive syncs those deletions to the cloud—sometimes before you notice.
+If files are deleted locally, OneDrive syncs those deletions to the cloud sometimes before you notice.
 Ransomware or malware can encrypt files and sync the damage across all devices.
 A breach of your Microsoft account can expose or wipe entire libraries.
 Native recovery options are limited by retention windows and version history, which may not cover every scenario.

 Plakar addresses these risks by: